Nephrocalcinosis: Mechanism

 Nephrocalcinosis is caused by an increase in the urinary excretion of calcium, phosphate, and/or oxalate.
 Nephrocalcinosis is closely associated with nephrolithiasis, and patients frequently present with both conditions, however there have been cases where one occurs without the other.
-Calcium oxalate and calcium phosphate crystals form when the concentration of the reactants exceeds the limit.
+Calcium oxalate and calcium phosphate crystals form when the concentration of the reactants exceeds the limit of solubility of these compounds under the physiological conditions prevailing locally in the organism.
 The deposits are collected in the inner medullary interstitium in the basement membranes of the thin limbs of the loop of Henle.
 The calcium phosphate plaques can enlarge into the surrounding interstitial tissue, or even rupture into the tubule lumen and can promote calcium oxalate stone formation.

 Diagnosis

 Nephrocalcinosis is diagnosed for the most part by imaging techniques.
 The imagings used are ultrasound (US), abdominal plain film and CT imaging.
-Of the 3 techniques CT and US are the more preferred.
-Nephrocalcinosis is considered present if at least two radiologists make the diagnosis on US and/or CT.
+Of the 3 techniques CT and US are the preferred modalities.

 In some cases a renal biopsy is done instead if imaging is not enough to confirm nephrocalcinosis.
 Once the diagnosis is confirmed additional testing is needed to find the underlying cause because the underlying condition may require treatment for reasons independent of nephrocalcinosis.
 These additional tests will measure serum, electrolytes, calcium, and phosphate, and the urine pH.
 If no underlying cause can be found then urine collection should be done for 24 hours and measurements of the excretion of calcium, phosphate, oxalate, citrate, and creatinine are looked at.